mbfoss/neotasks.nvim/README.md

 Opening the tasks file gives schema-aware editing, covering the task types, adapters and expressions available in your setup:

-- **Completion** — task types, field names, enum values, dependency task names, and expression names/arguments inside `{{ … }}`.
+- **Completion**: task types, field names, enum values, dependency task names, and expression names/arguments inside `{{ … }}`.
-- **Diagnostics** — schema validation, unknown fields, type errors and malformed expressions, inline as you type.
+- **Diagnostics**: schema validation, unknown fields, type errors and malformed expressions, inline as you type.
-- **Hover** — field and expression documentation.
+- **Hover**: field and expression documentation.
-- **Code actions** — fill in a task's missing required fields, expand or collapse an inline table or array, and move between the two ways of writing a table (`env = { … }` ↔ a `[tasks.build.env]` section).
+- **Code actions**: fill in a task's missing required fields, expand or collapse an inline table or array, and move between the two ways of writing a table (`env = { … }` ↔ a `[tasks.build.env]` section).
 - **Formatting** for the TOML document.